Kuharenko/env-manager/README.md

 ### Options

 - `--project` - Specify the environment name to replace.
 Example: `ua`
 - `--service` - List the service names to search, separated by commas.
-Example: `case-service,dictionary-service,import-service`
+Example: `case-service,dictionary-service,import-service`.
+You can also use shorter names for the services, such as: `case,dict,imp`
-- `--restore` - If set to `true`, projects will revert to their previous `.env` files.
+- `--restore` - If set to `true`, projects will revert to their previous `.env` files

 ### Example Command